My Review of the iPhone 6s

 Larger Screen!

 Of course the other feature I instantly love about this phone is the larger screen size.
 In shopping for new phones, that was definitely an important factor for me.
 My previous Nokia had a very small touch screen, and I was really ready for an upgrade.
 I’d been weighing between buying the iPhone 6s and the smaller model, the iPhone SE (which is roughly the same size as the iPhone 5s) simply as a matter of price.
 But I knew that this phone was a major purchase for me and that I would have this phone for a long time, not typically being one to constantly upgrade my devices.
 So to me, splurging a little more for the larger screen seemed worth it, and I was absolutely right.
 Some people prefer the smaller iPhone models like the 5s because it feels more sleek and comfortable in their hand.
 While I get that, I personally looooove the bigger screen.
 It feels like just the perfect size for me—not too large, not too small.
 I can also definitely tell the difference in the amount of space I now have when I type compared to when I use my brother’s old 5s, which is a great added bonus.
 It also just feels really soft under my fingertips and, characteristic of Apple, flawlessly smooth when doing anything.
 That’s partly why I love Apple products.
 I’m a stickler when it comes to touch screens.
 With my old Nokia, there was definitely a lot of lag in responsiveness, which just made the “touchscreen” feature feel outdated and sluggish a lot of the time.
+So switching from that to this incredibly responsive screen is like a dream.

 Oh!
 Another cool feature that this phone comes with is called Night Shift, where you can control your screen’s display to switch to warmer or cooler hues at a certain time of day (typically in the evening) so as to give your eyes a rest and avoid being blinded by your screen when looking at it in the dark.
 I actually love this feature so much because this is one of my troubles that I have with handheld devices.
 I typically will continue playing around with my phone/iPod/etc. while I’m laying in bed, and having the brightness shine in my eyes was definitely an issue, especially since I already have pretty sensitive eyes.
 But now, I have my display pretty much turned all the way up on the “warm” colors side of the spectrum, and I can really tell a difference with how much easier it is on the eyes.
 If you’re someone like me who also isn’t the biggest fan of night-time cell phone glare, you’ll really appreciate this feature, too.